sufiankaki/in40-docs/Setting Up a Headless Raspberry Pi.md

 You now have full access to your Raspberry Pi's terminal

 ## Enabling VNC (Graphical User Interface)

-This Raspberry Pi Image was built with very minimal features.
-To suit up with updates and VNC, do the following

-    sudo apt-get update

-    sudo apt-get upgrade

-To install and host a VNC server, do the following

-    sudo apt-get install realvnc-vnc-server # Installing VNC Server

-    sudo apt-get install lightdm # Installing GUI

-    sudo vncserver # Initializing VNC Server

-Enable VNC in config

-    sudo raspi-config

-> `Interfacing Options -> VNC -> Enable`

-> `Advanced Options -> Resolution -> Mode 85`

-> `Boot Options -> Desktop -> Start Desktop and login as pi user by default`

-> Let the system **reboot** itself whenever prompted

 Download and Install a [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) for your Operating System